California Desert Studies Center

 The center’s primary function is to produce estimates and projections for housing, population and employment for a variety of geographic areas within Orange County.
 These efforts support both operational and long-range planning activities of government agencies, other public or quasi-public agencies and private organizations.
 The center’s staff engages in a variety of collaborative activities and research including: regional planning efforts; transportation modeling data preparation; and professional support of county, city, special district, and local, non-profit agency planning and evaluation efforts.

 Steven G. Mihaylo Hall 3357

-The Center for Economic Education at CSUF provides outreach programs in economic education and financial literacy for the Department of Economics.
-It is part of the network of California Centers affiliated with the California Council on Economic Education and with the national Council on Economic Education.
-The major objective of the center is to promote economic and financial literacy in K-12 schools, institutions of higher learning and in the community at large.
+The Center for Economic Education at CSUF provides outreach programs in economic education for the Department of Economics.
+It is part of the network of California Centers affiliated with the California Council on Economic Education (CCEE) and with the National Council on Economic Education (NCEE).
+The major objective of the center is to promote and foster economic literacy in the schools (K-12), institutions of higher learning and in the community at large.

-The center seeks to achieve these objectives through curriculum development and consultation, workshops for teachers, competitions for students, stock market simulations, materials dissemination and education research.
-The Center for Economic Education is part of the Centers of Excellence of the Mihaylo College of Business and Economics.
+The center seeks to achieve these objectives through curriculum development and consultation, workshops and courses, materials dissemination and education research.
+The Center for Economic Education is part of the Mihaylo College of Business and Economics.

 Center for Entertainment and Tourism Communications